microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.ShortHorizons.document.md

 ![](../orig_media/ShortHorizon.banner.png)

-Short Horizon Flight Recorder is a focused logging strategy designed to capture and preserve data within bound memory limits.
-Rather than collecting lengthy histories, over a long time span, it employs broad and loosely filtered logs to collect as much logging as possible For several minutes leading into a problem.
+A Short Horizon Flight Recorder is a focused Flight Recorder, designed to capture and store a higher volume of logging than is responsible to always stream via OpenTelemetry.
+A Short Horizon Flight Recorder employs broad and loosely filtered logs to collect as much logging as possible For several minutes before allowing its collection buffers to wrap.
-.
-Its approach emphasizes gathering as much telemetry as possible, for a few minutes prior to a failure - which can be particularly useful when probing difficult-to-reproduce bugs.

 By capturing high-volume telemetry right before events like crashes or lockups, the Short Horizon recorder streamlines failure analysis.
 It empowers engineering